dimagi/commcare-hq/corehq/app_tester/README.md

 Give each test a name that describes the expected behaviour it is testing, like "Mobile worker should be able to register a case".

+Use the key "case" to choose a case by its name for modules and forms that require a case.

+You can also set the date and time if you want a form to be completed

 Assertions